Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 The chart below shows the relative ratings of tubeless road bike tires we’ve evaluated using the criteria I’ve written about above for what matters most and what matters less.

-A “o” rating means that the tire performed similarly to the majority of those we evaluated.
-Those that performed better get a “+” rating; those that perform worse get a “-“.
+A “o” rating means that the tire performed similarly to most of those we evaluated.
+Those that performed better get a “+” rating; those that performed worse get a “-.”

-In the reviews that follow, I say more about why each tire rates where it does.
+In the following reviews, I say more about why each tire rates where it does.

 Continental Grand Prix 5000 S TR